robertjanes/Glyphs-Scripts/README.md

 #### CopyMasterChildLayersToMaster
 Copies anchors between masters.
 Existing anchors are overwritten.

+#### CreateInDesignTaggedText
+Creates an inDesign Tagged Text document containing all glyphs in the font.
+Need to implement save feature.

 #### Delete Background Layers
 Clears the background layers of the selected layers.